DDFsco/DDFsco/README.md

 I build real-time systems and AI pipelines for neuroscience research.

-Currently at University of Michigan → Carnegie Mellon (Computational Biology, SCS).
+Currently at University of Michigan Ann Arbor, Neuroscience Researcher.
 Two years embedded in neuroscience labs working on closed-loop neural systems, fMRI infrastructure, and ML for neural decoding.